SamKirby22/crypto-castle-rules/rules.md

 The Bounty Owner has exclusive rights to edit the Bounty's fields, define Tasks and process resulting Claims, and change the Bounty's [Status](#23-bounty-status).

-The Bounty Owner may transfer ownership to another Admin at any time.
+The Bounty Owner may transfer ownership to another Admin at any time or assign the Bounty to the Pending Bounty column for any Admin to claim.

-> In Trello, Ownership is determined by the Admin who is a Member of the Card and who's username isn't specified in the Secondary Admin field.
+> In Trello, Ownership is determined by the Admin who is a Member of the Card and who's username is specified in the Admin field.

 ### 4.2.3 Secondary Admins